Washington Spirit: Ownership

 Michele Kang has been the Spirit's majority and managing owner since March 30, 2022, after joining the ownership group in December 2020.

+Ownership history

+Bill Lynch was the Spirit's inaugural owner for the National Women's Soccer League launch in 2013.
+Lynch sold the majority of the team to tech executive Steve Baldwin in late 2018.
+Several other minority investors were subsequently added to the ownership group, including Kang, Jenna Bush Hager and Chelsea Clinton, daughters of U.S. presidents; Olympic gold medal-winning gymnast Dominique Dawes; and reportedly Washington Capitals star Alexander Ovechkin.

+After a series of scandals involving the club during the 2021 NWSL season, Kang and Baldwin engaged in a contentious ownership struggle through 2021 and 2022 that culminated in Kang and the Spirit's other minority investors reaching an agreement with Baldwin and Lynch to sell their stakes and install Kang as the new majority owner.
+Spirit supporters and players publicly called on Baldwin to sell the team to Kang during the struggle, and at one point Baldwin announced an agreement to sell the team to a group led by Todd Boehly for $10 million less than Kang's offer, which Boehly later withdrew in January 2022.
+Kang's acquisition required the NWSL Board of Governors to approve the conversion of some non-equity minority investment stakes in the Spirit into equity investors with voting rights.

 On May 16, 2023, Kang and OL Groupe, the holding company of Olympique Lyonnais, announced the formation of a separate entity that would be composed of the Spirit and French women's top-division club Olympique Lyonnais Féminin.
 OL Groupe would retain a 48% stake in the resulting new entity, and Kang would become the club's majority owner and CEO, pending the approval of the NWSL and French regulators.
 To avoid conflicts of interest, OL Groupe would sell its NWSL club, OL Reign.

+In 2024, Kang's group also purchased Women's Super League 2 team London City Lionesses and announced the group's rebranding to Kynisca Sports International.